LikeTheSalad/android-buddy/README.md

 // ...
 dependencies {
-    // Some dependencies where there might be AndroidBuddy libraries }
+    // Some dependencies where there might be Android Buddy libraries }
 //...
 androidBuddy {